fallen-icarus/cardano-swaps/README.md

 > The `minUTxOValue` requirement is a core feature of Cardano's security and is not at risk of being
 > removed.

+##### Batcherless by Default

+The protocol's peer-to-peer design completely eliminates centralized batchers as a required component.
+Any user can create/close/execute any open swap directly from the blockchain, ensuring they are never reliant on a third-party intermediary.

+As will be explained in the next section, this architecture gives rise to a free market for
+execution: users who need guaranteed, direct execution can bypass UTxO contention by choosing an order with a slightly less favorable price.
+While the protocol is fundamentally batcherless, it still allows for batching to exist as an emergent service.
+Arbitrageurs are naturally incentivized to act as on-demand batchers, providing this functionality to users who desire it without building it in as a centralizing chokepoint.

 ### The Economic Engine: Market Roles and Trading Strategies

 The protocol's liquidity and efficiency emerge from the interplay of two key roles: Market Makers